namshi/namshi.github.com/source/team/index.markdown

     Due to the companies he worked for he has been involved in projects for governments, Samsung, Nissan, ENI and pioneered the e-commerce ecosystem in the Middle East.
     Big supporter of the REST architectural style, Service Oriented Architectures and asynchronous messaging systems: when he’s not working, you can find him speaking at some conference, riding his motorcycle, blogging or eating some indonesian food in the old side of Dubai.

+*   ##<div id="Abdul Hannan">Abdul Hannan</div>
+    {% img left team /images/abdul-hannan.png Abdul Hannan %}
+    **Abdul Hannan** is Namshi’s Mobile Ninja who is married to iOS but was also dating Android in the past.
+He has been doing mobile apps development since 2011 and was working on apps for Banking Industry and Dubai Government prior to joining Namshi.
+He holds Computer Engineering degree from Karachi Pakistan.
+He loves to spend time with his family along with learning new things in mobility domain.

 *   ##<div id="Geshan Manandhar">Geshan Manandhar</div>
     {% img left team /images/geshan.jpg Geshan Manandhar %}